DrRetro2033/Reyveld/README.md

 ## For Video Recording 🎥

 Ever needed to replay a specific point of a game to get better footage?
-Well Arceus will make it easy to do so.
+Well, Arceus makes it easy and quick to do so.

 ## For Artists 🎨

-Arceus is not just useful for gamers, artists can join the fun as well!
+Arceus is not just useful for gamers or programmers, artists can join the fun as well!
 Simply create a constellation inside a folder, and add the files you would like to track!
 It's that simple!
 Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Kdenlive](https://kdenlive.org/en/), etc...

 ## For Save Editors 📝